jayho/q2dc/README.md

 Quake2 demo converter

-This utility converts Quake2 demo files (.dm2) recorded with [R1CHs Enhanced Quake2
+Changes Quake2 demos recorded with [R1CHs Enhanced Quake2
-Client](http://www.r1ch.net/stuff/r1q2/) to standard Quake2 demo files.
-More precisely, it converts demos recorded with the new network protocol 35 to ones compatible with the old protocol 34.
+Client](http://www.r1ch.net/stuff/r1q2/) to make them editable with keygrip2.

-Converted demos are usable by clients that do not support protocol 35.
-In particular, they are editable with keygrip2.
+More precisely, it converts *.dm2 files recorded with network protocol 35 to files compatible with the old protocol 34.

 Usage
 -----